-- 2.01 The employers recognize the union as the exclusive bargaining representative for all Elevator Constructor Mechanics and Elevator Constructor Helpers in the employ of the employers engaged in the installation, repair, maintenance and servicing of all equipment referred to in Article 4 and Article 5. - 2.02 The union recognizes that it is the responsibility of the employers, in the interest of the purchaser, the employers and their employees, to maintain the highest degree of operating efficiency and to continue technical development to obtain better quality, reliability and cost of its product provided, however, that this provision is not intended to affect the work jurisdiction as specified in other Articles of this Agreement. - 2.03 The territorial scope of this Agreement shall include all work in the Provinces of Nova Scotia, New Brunswick and Prince Edward Island. - 2.04 The union recognizes the Nova Scotia Construction Labour Relations Association as the exclusive bargaining agent for all employers bound by this Collective Agreement and its members designated herein for the Province of Nova Scotia. - 2.05 The Nova Scotia Construction Labour Relations Association recognizes the union as the exclusive bargaining agent for all work described herein for the Province of Nova Scotia.
+- 2.01 The employers recognize the union as the exclusive bargaining representative for all Elevator Constructor Mechanics and Elevator Constructor Helpers in the employ of the employers engaged in the installation, repair, maintenance and servicing of all equipment referred to in Article 4 and Article 5. - 2.02 The union recognizes that it is the responsibility of the employers, in the interest of the purchaser, the employers and their employees, to maintain the highest degree of operating efficiency and to continue technical development to obtain better quality, reliability and cost of its product provided, however, that this provision is not intended to affect the work jurisdiction as specified in other Articles of this Agreement. - 2.03 The territorial scope of this Agreement shall include all work in the Provinces of Nova Scotia, New Brunswick and Prince Edward Island

-2.06 The employer and the union mutually agree that the transfer of a union member from another Local, such as an adjuster, shall be permitted provided that there are no union members with the specific required skills available locally.
+- 2.04 The union recognizes the Construction Management Bureau Limited of Nova Scotia as the exclusive bargaining agent for all employers bound by this Collective Agreement and its members designated herein for the Province of Nova Scotia - 2.05 The Construction Management Bureau Limited of Nova Scotia recognizes the union as the exclusive bargaining agent for all work described herein for the Province of Nova Scotia - 2.06 The employer and the union mutually agree that the transfer of a union member from another Local, such as an adjuster, shall be permitted provided that there are no union members with the specific required skills available locally.
 It is mutually agreed that the transferred union member will not displace a Local Union member.
 Both parties recognize the value of training of local employees.